Architecture pattern for integrating IBM Cloud Security and Compliance Center Workload Protection with VCF as a Service

 - Threat detection - Threat detection is managed by defining policies, which consist of rules to detect and respond to security violations, suspicious behavior, or anomalous activities within your Windows and Linux VMs.
 Security and Compliance Center Workload Protection provides customizable, prebuilt policies, which are created and maintained by Sysdig’s Threat Research team.
 These policies can detect and prevent various security threats, such as: malware, intrusions, and DDoS attacks.
 The results of these policies can be viewed in Events.
 For more information, see Events Feed.

-- Vulnerabilities - Security and Compliance Center Workload Protection provides a highly accurate view of the vulnerability risks of your Linux VMs.
+- Vulnerabilities - Security and Compliance Center Workload Protection provides a highly accurate view of the vulnerability risks of your Windows and Linux VMs.
 The views include rich details on your vulnerability risks, such as: CVSS vector, score, fix age, and insights from multiple expert feeds including the NIST National Vulnerability Database (NVD) and VulnDB.

 Typical use cases include: